On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Results

-The last set of simulations use a micromechanics-based model to determine the dynamically-triggered off-fault damage and its counter-impact on the rupture dynamic.
-Inelastic deformation can occur in the model by either cracks opening or cracks propagation from initial flaws.
-Using an energy-based approach, at each time step, the corresponding change in elastic moduli, and hence the constitutive law, is determined.
-The current inelastic state of the medium is defined by the scalar $D$, the fraction of volume occupied by microcracks: \begin{linenomath*} \end{linenomath*} where $a$ is the initial microcrack radius, $l$, the wings cracks length as they are growing parallel to $\si{1}$ ($l=0$ at $t=0$) and $N_v$ the volume density of cracks.
-Initial flaws are all aligned at the same optimal angle $\Phi_c=\frac{1}{2}\tan^{-1}(1/\mu_c)$ to $\si{1}$, with $\mu_c$ being the friction coefficient for the microcracks. $D$ varies between 0 and 1, the maximum value corresponding to the coalescence stage that leads to the macroscopic fracture of the solid.
+The last set of simulations use a micromechanics-based model to determine the dynamically-triggered off-fault damage and its \change[review]{counter-impact}{feedback} on the rupture dynamic.
+Inelastic deformation can occur in the model by either crack opening or crack propagation from initial flaws.
+Using an energy-based approach, at each time step, the corresponding change in elastic moduli, and hence the constitutive law, is determined (see \cite{thomas2017effect} \add[review]{for constitutive equations}).
+The current inelastic state of the medium is \change[review]{defined}{characterized} by the scalar $D$, the fraction of volume occupied by microcracks: \begin{linenomath*} \end{linenomath*} where $a$ is the initial microcrack radius, $l$, the wings cracks length as they are growing parallel to $\si{1}$ ($l=0$ at $t=0$) (see figure 11) and $N_v$ the volume density of cracks.
+Initial flaws are all aligned at the same optimal angle $\Phi_c=\frac{1}{2}\tan^{-1}(1/\mu_c)$ to $\si{1}$, with $\mu_c$ being the friction coefficient for the microcracks. \add[review]{In their model,} \citet{bhat2012micromechanics} \add[review]{derive the crack growth law by comparing the stress intensity factor at the microcrack tips to the experimentally-determined initiation and propagation toughness.}

+$D$ varies between 0 and 1, the maximum value corresponding to the coalescence stage that leads to the macroscopic fracture of the solid.
 See \citet{bhat2012micromechanics} and \cite{thomas2017effect} for further details on the method.

-Figure \ref{fig11damage} shows the damage density induced by the rupture for the end-members cases (\textit{i}) and (\textit{vi}) with $\Psi = 55^o$ and S=2.
+Figure \ref{fig11damage} shows the damage density induced by the rupture for the end-member cases (\textit{i}) and (\textit{vi}) with $\Psi = 55^o$ and S=2.
 The distribution of pre-existing flaws is homogeneous ($D=0.1$ at $t=0$) in Figures \ref{fig11damage}a \& b.
 For the models in Figures \ref{fig11damage}c \& d we assume an exponential decay of initial damage with fault normal distance, as described in several field studies \citep[e.g.,][]{Vermilye1998,Wilson2003,mitchell2009nature}.
-The initial damage density varies from $D=0.5$ to $D=0.1$ over a distance equivalent to the process zone $R_0 \sim 1$ km.
+The initial damage density varies from $D=0.5$ to $D=0.1$ over a distance equivalent to the process zone $R_0 \sim 1$ km. \add[review]{The characteristic scale was selected to match the width of the damage zone that may have been created by past earthquakes, in this case defined in }Figure \ref{fig11damage}a.
 In all scenarios, to prevent off-fault damage at the beginning of the simulation due to far field loading, we set the friction on the microcracks, $\mu_c$ to 0.75.
 Hence the observed damage is dynamically triggered by the seismic rupture.